 Here are some of the comments on Cadbury Creme Eggs:

 Cadbury Creme Eggs aren’t the only Easter candy made by Cadbury.
-It’s the worst, but they also happen to make the very best.
+They are the worst, but Cadbury also happen to make the very best.

 Which brings us to…

 10. Skittles-Filled Easter Eggs.
 Down from #9 last year.